Shuhaib73/NLP_Emotion_Detection_BiLSTM/README.md

-# Emotion Detection Web Application: Fine-Tuned LLM [Bert] for Emotional Insights 🎭✨
+# Emotion Detection Web Application: Trained Bi-LSTM & GloVe for Emotional Insights 🎭✨

 Welcome to the Emotion Detection Web App!
-Unlock the power of cutting-edge AI to detect and understand emotions from text.
-Designed for researchers, marketers, and data enthusiasts, this app leverages fine-tuned BERT-base models to deliver precise and nuanced emotion classification.
-Whether analyzing customer feedback or understanding user sentiments, this tool is your go-to for emotional insights. 🌟
+Harness the power of cutting-edge AI to detect and understand emotions from text.
+Designed for researchers, marketers, and data enthusiasts, this app leverages fine-tuned Bi-LSTM (Bidirectional Long Short-Term Memory) networks with GloVe word embeddings to provide accurate and nuanced emotion classification.
+Fine-tuned specifically on a labeled emotion dataset, this tool allows you to classify emotions in text with high precision.
+Whether analyzing customer feedback, social media posts, or user sentiments, this app delivers actionable emotional insights. 🌟

 ### *** Note: To access the Web Application Kindly visit my portfolio website or you can contact me through LinkedIn/Mail.***